 Ground networks typically have round-trip latencies in the range of 35 to 100 ms. Satellite networks, due to the distance of geo-synchronous satellites above the equator, require 550 ms or more.
 Some satellite connections have much higher RTT.
 The TCP protocol interprets the additional satellite RTT as network congestion.
 If uncorrected, this effect causes the network to send all additional packets at the slow-start rate.

 Current two-way satellite networks employ a technique referred to as TCP spoofing to compensate for the extra time required to pass through the space segment.
 Special software on the satellite modem appears to terminate the TCP session, so it appears to the sender as the remote location.
 In reality the satellite modem is acting as a forwarder between the originating PC or host and the remote site.
 When the modem receives Internet traffic destined for a location, it immediately acknowledges receipt of the packet to the sender so more data packets will follow quickly.
-This way the sender never experiences the actual higher satellite latency to the remote site because acknowledgments return to the sender at LAN speed.
+This way the sender never experiences the actual higher satellite latency to the remote site because acknowledgements return to the sender at LAN speed.
 As a result, TCP moves out of slow-start mode quickly and builds to the highest link send speed.

 IPsec VPNs not only encrypt the data portion of packets, they also encrypt the TCP packet header.
 Popular IPsec VPNs, therefore, defeat the modem TCP acceleration software because the modem cannot detect the TCP packet and will consequently pass the unrecognised packet over the space link as a "raw" packet.
-This situation requires that acknowledgments transit the space segment twice (over and back) and results in substantial performance degradation.
+This situation requires that acknowledgements transit the space segment twice (over and back) and results in substantial performance degradation.
 The impact on performance increases as the latency rises.

 There are many products in the market to overcome this issue.
 They use many techniques but a common approach is to convert the TCP packet to UDP before the packet is presented to the satellite modem.
-UDP packets do not require acknowledgments’ and are therefore “pushed” over the satellite link at full throughput.
+UDP packets do not require acknowledgements’ and are therefore “pushed” over the satellite link at full throughput.
 These solutions are generally end to end solutions with a hardware device or software at both ends of the connection that will unpack the received UDP packet and reconvert to TCP before passing onto the LAN.

 A new form of VPN connection has recently appeared on the market: SSL VPNs.
 These new VPNs are based on the Secure Sockets Layer (SSL), the protocol that safeguards the world of e-commerce; the VPNs are quickly becoming a leading option for remote access.
 Using HTTPS ports the application can be recognised by the TCP spoofing software and therefore spoofed to full data throughput.